azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

->> A Model may look like view model but it is not.
-A model is not responsible for formatting data to be presented on the screen.
-Unlike View Model, a separate model does need to be created for each screen.
+>> An aggregate root model may look like a view model but it is not.
+A root model is not responsible for formatting data to be presented on the screen.
+Unlike view model, a separate root model does not need to be created for each screen.
 For smaller apps, you can use a single model for your entire app.
 If your model is getting larger then it would be a good idea to think about separating it and distributing the responsibilities among different aggregate models.
-You break a model into small models depending on the application domain, which is usually based on the bounded context of the application domain.
+You break a root model into smaller models depending on the bounded context of the application domain.
 You don't create root models based on the number of screen of the app.

+You can read more about bounded context [here](https://martinfowler.com/bliki/BoundedContext.html).

->> If I was following MVVM pattern then I would have ended up with several View Models including OrderListViewModel, OrderViewModel, AddOrderViewModel, OrderDetailViewModel and more.
-We have completely removed the view models from the picture and the view is directly consuming the models.
-Keep in mind View is the View Model.
+>> If you were following the MVVM pattern then you would have ended up with several view models including OrderListViewModel, OrderViewModel, AddOrderViewModel, OrderDetailViewModel and more.
+We have completely removed the view models from the picture and the view is directly consuming the models, which are supplied by the root model.
+Keep in mind ```View is the View Model``` in SwiftUI.

+>> View is the view model does not mean that you should start putting networking code in the View.
+As shown in this post, it is a good idea to create a separate networking layer so the same network requests can be invoked in other views.

 The complete implementation of the model is shown below: